FeruzaShokirjonovna/quiz-app/README.md

 - Upon completing the quiz, the results page displays the user's performance.
 A detailed summary includes the user's name, the number of correct answers and overall score.
 - Clicking Try Again button a user has a chance of play again the quiz.
-- Choosing to press Back button, the user is leaded to the Home page.
+- Choosing to press Home button, the user is leaded to the Home page.

  Result page: